If you’re wondering how to take apart and dispose of a bed frame in the easiest way possible, you’ve come to the right place.

 - Walk the top bed away from the bottom bed and carefully set it down.

-- Follow the steps above for taking apart a bed frame.
+- Follow the same steps above for taking apart a bed frame.

 Best Way to Dispose of a Bed Frame

-We also offer box springs and mattress disposal services, which can be added onto your junk removal order when you book service with us online or by phone!
-(The only kinds of mattresses and box springs we don’t take are ones that have active bed bug infestations or severe waterlogging.)
+🛏 Note: The only kinds of mattresses and box springs we don’t take are ones that have active bed bug infestations or severe waterlogging.

 Related Articles from the Trash Talk Blog: